Colorado Highway 119

 The CO 119 Safety and Mobility Project is implementing queue bypass lanes, intersection improvements, new BRT stations and park-n-rides.
 Coupled with new RTD BRT service, these improvements will:

-• Cut bus travel times in nearly half
+• Cut bus travel times by nearly half

 • Support greater travel flexibility by providing more frequent bus service